 By creating a farm, and selecting at least two nodes, you automatically create a primary cluster for the new farm.
 After the primary cluster is defined and the single-cluster farm is created, you can add, remove, and manage additional nodes and clusters.
 For more information, see Managing report server farms.

 Before creating a farm, make sure:

-- All devices that you plan to include in the farm are present in the device list of the RUM Console.
+- All devices that you plan to include in the farm are present in the device list of the NAM Console.
 All report servers on the device list indicate the current role they are performing within the deployment.

 - All participating devices contain proper licensing.
 For more information, see Licensing a report server farm.

 There are four roles that a report server can indicate: Standalone, Primary, Node, and Failover.
 For more information on each of the roles, see Report Server Farm Concept.